Kai and Gerda, photo by Ekaterine Kharitonova

-The Armenian gampr is not a standardized breed, conforming to a certain look, color, or type specified by a prescriptive physical standard.
-Rather, the gampr is a landrace breed and has a descriptive standard which describes the breed as it is instead of what current personal opinion may dictate.
+The Armenian gampr is not a standardized breed, conforming to a specific look, color, or type specified by a prescriptive physical standard.
+Instead, the gampr is a landrace breed with a descriptive standard that describes the breed as it is instead of what current personal opinion may dictate.

-Due to the very old age of the breed, time has allowed for several pockets of populations to differentiate themselves from the whole.
-In order to define and support all of the relevant characteristics for the Gampr, in all of the historically accurate applications, we have a three way evaluation process: behavioral characteristics, physical and health characteristics are all investigated in order to maintain enough consistency but also retain all of the variable characteristics which make this breed so admirable and excellent.
-In addition to those, the history of the individual, the ancestors and the use of the dog for the past several generations, are also taken into account.
+Due to the ancient age of the breed, time has allowed several pockets of populations to differentiate themselves from the whole.
+To define and support all of the relevant characteristics for the Gampr, in all of the historically accurate applications, we have a three-way evaluation process: behavioral characteristics, physical and health characteristics are all investigated to maintain enough consistency but also retain all of the variable characteristics which make this breed so admirable and excellent.
+In addition, the history of the individual, the ancestors, and the use of the dog for the past several generations are also taken into account.

-A gampr cannot be defined by just its behavior, or only its physicality, color or health.
-It is also very important to understand what is not a gampr, to be clear about what is.
+A gampr cannot be defined by just its behavior or only its physicality, color, or health.
+It is also essential to understand what is not a gampr, to be clear about what is.

 Varied gampr phenotypes

 Traditionally, the ears on the gampr are trimmed at three days after birth, which is preferable for working dogs.
 At that time, it is mainly cartilage, and almost no bleeding occurs.
 The historical necessity was to prevent easy holds and resulting pain when defending livestock from predators.
-Most dogs are still used this way today, and it can be a sensible thing to do, possibly even saving a dog's life if under heavy threat by wolves, mountain lions or other large apex predators.
+Most dogs are still used this way, and it can be a sensible thing to do, possibly even saving a dog's life if under heavy threat by wolves, mountain lions, or other large apex predators.